 Problem-solving in a remote company can be more challenging.
 The same goes for conflict resolution.
 Hashing out a problem over Slack can amplify an issue that might be more easily resolved in person or on a video call.
 Asking candidates about previous behaviours can show you how they might react in similar, future situations on a remote team.

-21. What are ways you try to connect and bond with your team when working remotely?
+21. What are ways you try to connect and bond with your distributed team when working from home?

 Working on a remote team doesn’t mean you have to feel alone.
 While you can’t necessarily hang out with colleagues in person after work, it’s still important to make an effort to stay connected to maintain that sense of camaraderie.
 With this question, your aim is to understand how your candidate maintains work relationships outside of an office.